 It is the summer of 1955.
-Alexander, Tom and his sister Lennie, discover the body of their childhood friend Danny Masters in the river that runs through Starome, a village on the Richmond estate in North Yorkshire.
-His death is a mystery.
-Did he jump, or was it just an accident?
+The body of Danny Masters is found by three of his friends in the river that runs through Starome, a village on the Richmond estate in North Yorkshire.

-Lennie Fairweather, ‘child of nature’ and daughter of the late Sir Angus’s private secretary, has other things on her mind too.
-In love with Alexander, she longs to escape lifewith her over-protective father and domineering brother.
-Alexander is unpredictable though, hard to pin down.
-Can she be sure of his true feelings towards her?
+A second friend, Lennie Fairweather, “child of nature” and daughter of the late Sir Angus Richmond’s private secretary, has other things on her mind too.
+In love with Alexander, she longs to escape life with her over-protective father and domineering brother, Tom, who was also there when Danny’s body was discovered.

 In the weeks that follow the tragic drowning, the river begins to give up its secrets.
-As the truth about Danny’s death emerges, other stories come to the surface that threaten to destroy everyone’s plans for future and, ultimately, their very way of life.
+As the circumstances surrounding Danny’s death emerge, other stories surface that threaten to disrupt everybody's plans and to destroy an entire way of life.